Walgreens The Thread

 Can you get a cold sore from stress?

 Stress isn't a direct cause of cold sores, but it can trigger a recurrence of cold sores.
-When you get the herpes simplex virus type 1 (HSV-1), it leaves your body but remains dormant in nerve cells.
-Sometimes, the virus is triggered to reappear.
+When you get the herpes simplex virus type 1 (HSV-1) or type 2 (HSV-2), it remains dormant in nerve cells in your body.
+Sometimes, certain triggers can cause the virus to reemerge.
 These triggers can include stress, physical injury, surgery, other infections, intense or prolonged sunlight, other illnesses, hormonal changes (like menstruation) and cold weather.

 Can you get a cold sore in your mouth?

 Yes, you can get a cold sore in your mouth.
-Cold sores can appear on your lips, tongue and the inside of your cheek or gums.
+Cold sores can appear on your lips, roof of mouth, tongue and the inside of your cheek or gums.

 Can you get a cold sore in your nose?